shubham526/ikat-2024/README.md

-# Code for TREC iKAT 2024 track.
+# Code for TREC iKAT 2024 track

 ## Recreating the Conda Environment